-Christopher J Gerry is Dean of the Graduate School of Development (GSD) and Full Professor (of Public Health and Health Economics).
+Christopher J. Gerry is the Acting Rector, Dean of the Graduate School of Development (GSD), and Full Professor (of Public Health and Health Economics).
 GSD is a Development Studies School comprising of 5 research-based institutions and about 50-60 members of the School spread across the three countries of UCA.
 During the next year or two, GSD will introduce its first postgraduate programmes in climate change and sustainable economic development.
 At UCA, he is also Director of the Institute of Public Policy and Administration, the Lead of the Naryn Urban Resilience Project and oversees the work of the Office of Research and Development and the International Office.
 Professor Gerry is based in Bishkek in the UCA headquarters but travels regularly to UCA campuses and research offices in Naryn, Almaty, Dushanbe and Khorog.

 Prior to joining UCA, Professor Gerry was Head of Department of Oxford University’s School of Global and Area Studies and Full Professor in Public Health and Health Economics of Eastern Europe and Central Asia.
 During his time at Oxford (2017-2022) he was a Governing Body member of St Antony’s College, where he also served as Dean of the College for 4 years.
 Before this, he served as Professor of Health Economics at HSE University in St. Petersburg (2014-2017), where he established a successful research laboratory in Health Economics and Policy.
 Professor Gerry also spent 12 years (2002-2014) at UCL, where he was appointed as Assistant Professor (2002) and then Associate Professor (2007).